This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Gently bend your injured arm at the elbow across the waist (at a 90 degree angle).
+- Gently bend your injured arm and hold it in front of you, across your body.
 Your thumb should be pointing up.

-- Put your arm in the sling so your elbow is in the closed end of the sling.
-Your hand will be at the open end of the sling.
+- Put your arm in the sling so your elbow is in the closed end.
+Your hand will be at the open end.

-- For comfort, put the edge of the sling so it covers the first fold of the little finger.
+- Put the edge of the sling so it covers the first fold of your little finger.

 - Put the strap around your neck.
 The strap usually has an adhesive fabric to make it easy for you to fasten.
 There should be a 2-finger space between the strap and your neck.

 - Wiggle your fingers as directed to prevent hand stiffness.

 - Your arm, hand, or fingers become swollen, numb, painful, or pale.

 - You begin to have neck or shoulder pain.

 - You have questions about how to use the sling.